From the VM group content dialog box, you can create filters to exclude virtual machines from backups.

 To add filters by browsing, click Add virtual machines.

-In the Add virtual machines page, select a browse method for the Browse and select VMs list, and then expand the tree below the list to select content for the VM group, or to clear previous selections.
+In the Add virtual machines page, select a browse method for the Browse and select VMs list (depending on the hypervisor, this list could be labeled Browse and select instances or Applications), and then expand the tree below the list to select content for the VM group, or to clear previous selections.